fahiiiiii/Juneau-Vacation-Rentals/README.md

 # Juneau Vacation Home Listing Website

-A responsive website to showcase a vacation rental property with beautiful views and direct beach access in Juneau, Alaska.
-Built using HTML5 and CSS3, it highlights property details, amenities, nearby attractions, and provides a booking interface with pricing and availability.
+A responsive and interactive website to showcase a vacation rental property with beautiful views and direct beach access in Juneau, Alaska.
+Built using HTML5 , CSS3 and javaScript, it highlights property details, amenities, nearby attractions, and provides a booking interface with pricing and availability.

 ## Table of Contents